Causality and independence in perfectly adapted dynamical systems: Identification of perfect adaptation

-In Section~\ref{app:rewriting equations} we show that the sufficient conditions in Theorem \ref{thm:identification of perfect adaptation} for the identification of perfect adaptation are not necessary.
+In Appendix~\ref{app:rewriting equations} we show that the sufficient conditions in Theorem \ref{thm:identification of perfect adaptation} for the identification of perfect adaptation are not necessary.
 More specifically, we construct graphical representations for a dynamical model of a basic enzymatic reaction that achieves perfect adaptation but does not satisfy the conditions in Theorem~\ref{thm:identification of perfect adaptation}.
-In Appendix~\ref{app:ifflp network} we show that the biochemical reaction network in Figure~\ref{fig:IFFLP}, which \citet{Ma2009} identified as being capable of achieving perfect adaptation, does not satisfy the conditions in Theorem~\ref{thm:identification of perfect adaptation} either.
 Interestingly, though, after rewriting the equations the perfectly adaptive behavior of these systems can be captured via Theorem~\ref{thm:identification of perfect adaptation}.
-The further development of methods to analyse perfectly adapted dynamical systems that do not satisfy the conditions of Theorem~\ref{thm:identification of perfect adaptation} remains a challenge for future work.
+Further, in Appendix~\ref{app:ifflp network} we show that the biochemical reaction network in Figure~\ref{fig:IFFLP}, which Ma \emph{et al.} \cite{Ma2009} identified as being capable of achieving perfect adaptation, does not satisfy the conditions in Theorem~\ref{thm:identification of perfect adaptation} either.
+We show that a change of variables enables one to still capture the perfectly adaptive behavior of this system via Theorem~\ref{thm:identification of perfect adaptation}.